 Keeping Facilities Safe during the summer

 Once the risks of working during the summer are identified, it is time to take steps to help limit or eliminate them.
 Each facility will have to come up with an effective strategy for each hazard that they are facing.
-Example of this would be training your employees on Heat Stress Causes using a training DVD (similar to this one).
+Example of this would be training your employees on Heat Stress Causes using a training DVD.
 In addition to effective strategies, the solutions must be feasible.
 In many cases, the solution won’t be as obvious as most people would like.

 For example, when a facility reaches temperatures of 120+ degrees, it is clearly unsafe to work in the area.
 The obvious solution is to reduce the temperature, but that may not always be possible.
 When the temperature on the outside is 90-100 degrees, and there are machines producing heat inside, it can be very difficult to regulate temperature.
 Air conditioners often can’t keep up with the cooling requirements, and ventilation is ineffective due to the high temperatures outside.
 Finding alternative solutions may take more time, but it is often the only option.